SWEET APPLE KUZU

 Why?
 What is kuzu?

 However, the best-known product of the kuzu plant is its starch.
-Kuzu starch is used as a binding agent, especially in Japanese, vegan and macrobiotic cuisine and is particularly effective for thickening soups, juices, pastries, desserts, sauces and stews.
+Kuzu starch is a binding agent, especially in Japanese, vegan and macrobiotic cuisine and is particularly effective for thickening soups, juices, pastries, desserts, sauces and stews.

 Our kuzu starch, made from wild kuzu roots, is a far superior quality cooking starch than ordinary cornstarch, potato, wheat, or sweet potato starch.